OpenBB-finance/OpenBB/website/content/cli/usage/customizing-the-terminal.md

 ---
 title: Customization
 sidebar_position: 4
-description: This documentation page details the functionality of the Settings Menu and the Feature Flags Menu in the OpenBB Platform CLI.
-It instructs users how to customize the CLI, alter its behaviour, and manipulate various environment variables.
+description: This documentation page details the settings and feature flags that can be defined under the `/settings` menu.
 keywords:
 - Settings Menu
 - Feature Flags Menu